darasus/ai-blog/content/what-is-mediation.md

   explore their issues fully, to exchange information and to negotiate an agreement.
 In arbitration, a third party hears both sides of the story, makes a decision and orders the parties to follow the decision.
+intro: >-
+  Mediation is a neutral, confidential process that helps parties in conflict reach a mutually beneficial outcome.
+It is an opportunity for people who are in a dispute to speak directly with one another, explore their differences and find common ground.
+Mediation is not about winning or losing;
+  it’s about finding peace so everyone can go forward with their lives.

+  Mediation has been used as an alternative to litigation for more than 2,500 years.
+The practice of mediation has continued to evolve over time and today there are many different types, including: family mediation, dispute resolution, community mediation, transformative mediation and collaborative law.
+However, they all have the same core elements and are intended to achieve the same goals: finding common ground between two parties in conflict; preserving personal relationships; and resolving problems constructively by using active listening techniques.
 ---

 ## Understanding the Basics of Mediation